BlasBenito/myWebsite/content/post/07_vif_explained/index.markdown

 **Finding the true effect of a predictor with a moderate effect becomes harder under multicollinearity.**

-# Managing VIF in a model design
+# Managing VIF in a Model Design

 The second most common form of modeling self-sabotage is *having high VIF predictors in a model design*, just right after *throwing deep learning at tabular problems to see what sticks*.
 I don't have solutions for the deep learning issue, but I have some pointers for the VIFs one: **letting things go!**.
 And with *things* I mean *predictors*, not the pictures of your old love.
 There is no rule *the more predictors the better* rule written anywhere relevant, and letting your model shed some fat is the best way to go here.